fenago/mlops-ai-security/lab_guides/md/lab1_tracking.md

 Step 1 - Get MLflow
 ----------------------------------------------
 MLflow is available on PyPI.
-If you don't already have it installed on your system, you can install it with:
+If you don't already have it installed on your system, you can install it with (run this in your jupyter lab notebook):

 `pip install mlflow`